Why is the weather becoming more extreme?

 How does climate change affect weather events?

-Even small increases of 0.5C degrees in global warming can cause significant changes in the weather, according to the IPCC report.
+Even small increases of 0.5C degrees in global warming can cause significant changes in the weather, according to the Intergovernmental Panel on Climate Change (IPCC).

 Global warming happens when greenhouse gases from burning fossil fuels are released into the atmosphere where they trap heat, causing the temperature of the air and seas to rise.

-The warmer atmosphere causes more moisture to be absorbed in the air, resulting in both warmer and drier conditions and heavier rainfall, Sonia Seneviratne, a lead author of the IPCC report, told Context.
+The warmer atmosphere causes more moisture to be absorbed in the air, resulting in both warmer and drier conditions and heavier rainfall, Sonia Seneviratne, a lead author of the IPCC's sixth assessment report, told Context.

 Different weather extremes are affected in various ways.